griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 agent = Agent(tools=[WebScraper(off_prompt=False)])

 agent.run(
-    "According to this page https://en.wikipedia.org/wiki/List_of_cities_by_average_precipitation, what is the average precipitation in the city of San Francisco?"
+    "According to this page https://en.wikipedia.org/wiki/Elden_Ring, how many copies of Elden Ring have been sold?"
 )
 ```